gdm-settings/gdm-settings/README.md

 ### Arch-based distros

-This app is available in the AUR as [gdm-settings-git](https://aur.archlinux.org/packages/gdm-settings-git).
+This app is available in the AUR as [gdm-settings](https://aur.archlinux.org/packages/gdm-settings) and [gdm-settings-git](https://aur.archlinux.org/packages/gdm-settings-git).
 You can install it using your favorite AUR helper.

 ## Dependencies